-The Mining Sites IS proposal includes summaries that are to be made available to the public.
+The Mining Sites IS includes report summaries that are to be made available to the public.
 This approach was developed during consultation on the Pulp and Paper - Industry Standard based on feedback from the Local Air Quality Regulation External Working Group for the need for more public transparency.

-The proposal is that the same two annual reports are updated and made available to the public: the Implementation Summary Table and the Performance Summary Table.
+The two annual reports are to be updated and made available to the public: the Implementation Summary Table and the Performance Summary Table.
 The implementation summary table includes a list of the requirements that apply to the registered facility, when the requirements phase-in and the date the facility implemented the requirements.
 The Performance Summary Table would include a listing of notifications made to the ministry, notices and orders issued by the ministry to the facility.